 The Beatles spent 1964 and 1965 touring the world, writing songs whenever they could, and recording four albums…A Hard Days Night, Beatles For Sale, Help!, and Rubber Soul.
 Oh, and they starred in two movies.
 Those years were hectic for John, Paul, George & Ringo.

-Odd fact: On the original vinyl stereo album of A Hard Day’s Night, The Beatles songs were all in mono.
-Only the instrumental tracks were stereo.
-I took my album back to the store and just bought the cheaper mono version.
+Odd fact: On the original vinyl stereo American album of A Hard Day’s Night, The Beatles songs were all in mono.
+Only the instrumental songs from the film were stereo.

 The Beatles had three other “Movie Albums”.
 The Yellow Submarine animated film has a newer Songtrack that is far better than the original soundtrack.
 The Magical Mystery Tour TV special has a really good album, because Capitol added some previously released hit singles.
 The Let It Be film was released in a new form, a 3-part documentary on Disney + in November, 2021, and it’s titled The Beatles: Get Back.
 There’s a remixed Let It Be box set, and the music in the new documentary was also remixed.